mtlynch/mtlynch.io/content/notes/marohn-housing-trap/index.md

 [_Strong Towns_](/book-reports/strong-towns/) was one of my favorite books of the last few years.
 I stumbled upon a reddit post announcing that the author, Charles Marohn, was giving a free talk near my town the next morning, so my wife and I attended.

+The talk is based on ideas from Marohn's new book, [_Escaping the Housing Trap_](https://www.housingtrap.org/), which I haven't read yet, so these notes are from memory.

 ## Takeaways

 ### Everyone agrees on the problem, diverg